Red Bulls use flurry of 2nd-half goals to top Real Salt Lake

 ATLANTA UNITED 2, FIRE 0

-ATLANTA (AP) — Josef Martínez scored twice in the first half to help Atlanta United beat Chicago.
+ATLANTA (AP) — Josef Martínez scored twice in the first half to help Atlanta beat Chicago.

 Martínez opened the scoring for Atlanta (8-5-2) in the 12th minute.
 Gonzalo “Pity” Martínez slotted a pass forward in the middle of the penalty area and Josef Martínez put it into the back of the net.